Andrea de Cesaris

-In 2005 and 2006 he competed in the Grand Prix Masters formula for retired F1 drivers.

-De Cesaris died on 5 October 2014 after losing control of his motorcycle on Rome's Grande Raccordo Anulare motorway.
+In 2005 and 2006, de Cesaris competed in the Grand Prix Masters formula for retired Formula One drivers.
+He died on 5 October 2014 after losing control of his motorcycle on Rome's Grande Raccordo Anulare motorway.

 Driving career

 Pre-Formula One

 A multiple karting champion, he graduated to Formula 3 in Britain, winning numerous events and finishing 2nd in the 1979 British Formula Three Championship, as runner up to Chico Serra.
 From Formula 3, he graduated to Formula 2 with future McLaren boss Ron Dennis' Project 4 team.